 - Native integration with all AWS services

-- Support for common log sources such as Syslogs, networking, Fluent Bit, and FluentD
+- Familiar log sources: Syslogs, networking, Fluent Bit, FluentD

 - API integration for Azure and Google Cloud